 Description

-Whirlpool, an US appliance manufacturer, is to lay off 350 workers at its plant of Carinaro (Caserta).
+Following the acquisition of Indesit by Whirlpool, a US appliance manufacturer, the company is restructuring and will lay off 350 workers at its plant in Carinaro (Caserta).

 However, as a result of negotiations with the government and the unions, an agreement was reached entailing the continuation of activities in Carinaro and None, and a significant reduction of redundancies.
 The agreement sets out 350 dismissals at the site of Carinaro, to be implemented by means of early retirement (200) and incentivised voluntary dismissals (150).